Zandbergstraat 14 / 5555 LB Valkenswaard (NL) ☎ + 31(0)651 587 997

 ARUNDINARIA

--gigantea 'Macon' (picture above right) Hardiest North American species.
-Should be still green after -25 °C.
+-gigantea 'Macon' (picture above right) The hardiest North American species.
+Could still be wintergreen after -25°C.

 Height:: 3-6 m. sun till shadow hardy between -20/-25°C